MinecraftU/mcu-curriculum/level_5/section_0.md

 To get started writing mods, you'll need a good development environment.
 Always try to keep your enviromnet organized, since it's what you'll have to use to write all your code.

 * Download IntelliJ from their site: [JetBrains IntelliJ IDEA Community Edition](http://www.jetbrains.com/idea/).
-Find the button towards the bottom of that page that says `Download Community`.
-This is a free version of their commercial IDE, and it has lots of the same features.
+Click on the `Download` button at the top of the page to take you to the downloads section.
+You will want to download the Community edition, which is a free version of JetBrains commercial IDE, and it has lots of the same features.

-* We'll also need to download [Forge](http://www.minecraftforge.net/forum/index.php?action=files), which is a modding API.
-In the section marked "Minecraft Versions" hover over "1.7" and select `1.7.10` from the drop down menu.
-Down and to the right under "Download Recommended", click `Src`.
+* We'll also need to download [Forge](http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.7.10.html), which is a modding API.
+Under the "Download Recommended" secion, click `Src`.
 Wait for the countdown on the top right, and click skip.
 This should start downloading a file called `forge-1.7.10-10.13.#.####-src.zip`

-* Also download the [Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
+* Also download the [Java SDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+You will have to click the `Accept License Agreement` button to download the sofware.
 Download the correct version for your system from that page.

 ### Installation